AndyTza/andytza.github.io/_jupyter/Gaia DR2 Galaxies in the Local Group - fun data-viz - Blog Tutorial.md

+---
+title: "Jupyter Notebook Test"
+date: 2020-02-03
+tags: [astronomy, gaiadr2]
+excerpt: "Jupyter Notebook Gaia DR2"
+---

 Author: *Andy Tzanidakis*

 Hello!
 Welcome to my very first official blog post!
 Please pardon my expressions and rambling, as an avid

 This tutorial aims to educate newcomers and students who are interested in learning how to use the *Gaia DR2* dataset and ways of visualizing the survey data.
 This tutorial already assumes that the user knows how to plot data with `matplotlib` or any package of their preference and some basic data controlling.

 I'll be covering some very basics about ADQL (Astronomical Database Query Language), however, in the resouces page you should be able to find more detailed tutorials.
 For the take of time, I will be explaining the very `CONE_SEARCH` to visualize galaxies in our local group.

 The scope of this tutorial?
 Friendly introduction to querying *Gaia DR2* data, and it's always fun to visualize data in fun ways.